 # Provides storage to other blockchains

-Filecoin’s blockchain is designed to facilitate the storing of large files, whereas other blockchains can typically only store very small amounts of data, very expensively.
+Filecoin’s blockchain is designed to store large files, whereas other blockchains can typically only store tiny amounts of data, very expensively.
 Filecoin can provide storage to other blockchains, allowing them to store large files.
-In the future, mechanisms will be added to Filecoin enabling transactions on Filecoin’s blockchain to interoperate with transactions on other blockchains.
+In the future, mechanisms will be added to Filecoin, enabling Filecoin’s blockchain to interoperate with transactions on other blockchains.